CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/conference_report.md

 # A Journey of Gratitude and Achievements

-As the echoes of CppIndiaCon 2023 continue to reverberate, we find ourselves overwhelmed with gratitude for each individual who registered and contributed to the triumph of this remarkable event.
+As the echoes of **CppIndiaCon 2023** continue to reverberate, we find ourselves overwhelmed with gratitude for each individual who registered and contributed to the triumph of this remarkable event.
 At the heart of this success beats the vibrant pulse of the CppIndians community – the driving force that fueled the resounding accomplishment of CppIndiaCon 2023.

-A special tribute is owed to Sparsh, Subhash, Kashish, and Krishnan, whose unwavering support in hosting engaging Q&A sessions was invaluable.
-We extend our heartfelt appreciation to Kashish and Hemil for orchestrating the captivating C++ Trivia event, and our gratitude to Harshal and Thilak for crafting captivating social media content that resonated with our audience.
+A special tribute is owed to **Sparsh**, **Subhash**, **Kashish**, and **Krishnan**, whose unwavering support in hosting engaging Q&A sessions was invaluable.
+We extend our heartfelt appreciation to **Kashish** and **Hemil** for orchestrating the captivating C++ Trivia event, and our gratitude to **Harshal** and **Thilak** for crafting captivating social media content that resonated with our audience.

-Behind the scenes, the unyielding dedication of our backbone team – Jayshree, Subhash, and Niket – ensured the seamless execution of the conference, managing the intricate backend setup that powered the event's success.
+Behind the scenes, the unyielding dedication of our backbone team – **Jayshree**, **Subhash**, and **Niket** – ensured the seamless execution of the conference, managing the intricate backend setup that powered the event's success.

-A pivotal role in our journey was played by Mahendra and Ankur, whose steadfast support and guidance steered us toward triumph.
+A pivotal role in our journey was played by **Mahendra** and **Ankur**, whose steadfast support and guidance steered us toward triumph.
 Their profound commitment to CppIndiaCon 2023 and CppIndia as a whole have been instrumental in elevating the community to new heights.

-We extend our sincere appreciation to our esteemed speakers – Bryce, Mike Shah, Kiran Kannappan, Jonathan Muller, Venkata Naga Ravikiran Bulusu, Ankur Satle, Andreas Fertig, Kushashwa Ravi Shrimali, Selvakumar Jawahar, Mahendra, Prince Gupta, and Emmanuel Danso Nyarko – for enriching the conference with their expertise and insights.
+We extend our sincere appreciation to our esteemed speakers – *Bryce, Mike Shah, Kiran Kannappan, Jonathan Muller, Venkata Naga Ravikiran Bulusu, Ankur Satle, Andreas Fertig, Kushashwa Ravi Shrimali, Selvakumar Jawahar, Mahendra, Prince Gupta, and Emmanuel Danso Nyarko* – for enriching the conference with their expertise and insights.

 CppIndiaCon stands as a monumental platform, the largest C++ conference in India, fostering the exchange of knowledge and ideas among passionate C++ enthusiasts.
 Beyond the talks, it is a canvas for showcasing personal projects and hobbies, fostering connections, and seeking guidance from industry leaders within the expansive realm of C++.